CrazyElephantX/MTS_hackathon20_2359/mini-app/README.md

+# Mini-app — Frontend

-# Telegram Mini Apps Next.js Template
+This project scaffolded from "Telegram Mini Apps Next.js Template".

-This template demonstrates how developers can implement a web application on the Telegram Mini Apps platform using the following technologies and libraries:
+That using the following technologies and libraries:

 - [Next.js](https://nextjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)